Looking at marketing your plumbing business?

-Once you’ve set yourself up with tools and tax structures you need to find customers so you can service and bill them efficiently.
+You need to set yourself up with tools and tax structures then find customers so you can service and bill them efficiently.

 No point being the best and most competitively priced plumber in town if nobody knows about it…

 Plumbers, like any other business, must advertise and sell their services to those who may need them.